temporalio/documentation/docs/cli/index.md

 ## Starting the Temporal Server

-Run the command provided below to start the Temporal Server.
+Run the following command to start the Temporal Server.
-This will automatically start the Web UI.
+This command also starts the Web UI.

 ```bash
 temporal server start-dev